About

 Interaction Designer

-Hello, my name is Thomas Ebert.
-I am passionate about analysis of, creating concepts for, designing and developing interactive systems of all kind.
+Hello, my name is Thomas.
+I am passionate about analysis of, creating concepts for, designing and developing interactive systems of all kinds.

 What can I do?